 Every society and every segment within a society has its ugly underbelly, Fortunately, most remain rightfully alienated and ostracized.
 But occasionally some, like the Nazis in 1930's Germany or radical Islamists in recent years, gain ascendancy.
 They don't arise fully formed, they gain legitimacy slowly.
 There is nothing genetic that makes any one group or society more immune or more susceptible to their allure.
 We, as Americans, have no special protection.
 They are there, we know they are there and we are rightfully repulsed - not just at the thought of their gaining ascendancy, but by the insult that we could somehow be associated with them.

 But occasionally, circumstances raise our current anger to a point where it blends with such groups’ constant anger.
 Lines blur, ideas cross.
 Along comes someone who stirs the pot in order to exploit that anger.
 The vast majority still reject the ideals of the ugly underside, but their ugly fight is now somewhat aligned with our righteous fight.
-The reason for my opposition to immigration may be different from the reason for their opposition to immigration, the reason for my opposition to racial preferences may be different from the reason for their opposition to racial preferences, but…is it more important that I reject their alliance or is it more important that my side win?
+The reason for my opposition to immigration may be different from their reason for opposition to immigration, the reason for my opposition to racial preferences may be different from their reason for opposition to racial preferences, but…is it more important that I reject their alliance or is it more important that my side win?
 Sound a little bit familiar?

 For me, it is an easy question to answer.
 Someone must stand up and say, "No!
 Enough!"
 It is why I say this is a “right side of history” election.
 Donald Trump has given tacit approval to the underbelly.
 Rather than clearly rejecting them, as Bob Dole did when he said the arena exits were clearly marked for anyone who did not ascribe to the ideals of the party of Lincoln during his 1996 GOP acceptance speech, Donald Trump has been unable or unwilling to be so clear.
 Whether that’s because he agrees with those ugly elements, doesn’t understand the threat they present, doesn’t care that they exist or doesn’t realize it’s happening doesn’t matter.
 It is happening on his watch and he is both responsible for and representative of the problem.
 And with the hiring of Steve Bannon as his campaign CEO, he is providing them a possible conduit to the most powerful office on earth.